 To find journal articles on relevant topics, search one of the library databases using subject headings.
 Pay attention to the subject headings used for articles you've already identified in order to find other works on the same subject and also identify subject search terms.
 Subject headings are assigned to the article by someone who has looked at the article, and can be more effective then regular keyword searches.
 Linked subject headings below go to the Academic Search Complete database, found under the "Articles" tab on the Library Home Page, using the "SU Subject Terms" option when searching.

 Use Boolean Operators along with keywords you have selected to construct an effective search query.
 Most common to use is the word "and", which looks for both terms appering in an article, such as "dance and United States" However, sometimes "or", as well as "not" can be useful.
-Please contact our Reference Desk if you need help with this.
+Please contact our Research Help Desk if you need help with this.

 If you find the Tomlinson Library does not have the item you are looking for (or if the item you are looking for is checked out), you can search Prospector, a combined library catalog of large libraries in Colorado and Wyoming.